system76/docs/content/linux-gaming.md

 - **Protonup** is a command-line tool that installs, manages, and updates ProtonGE.
 Protonup is written in Python and maintained by AUNaseef in the [Pypi project directory](https://pypi.org/project/protonup/).

-- **ProtonUp-Qt** is a communitry-maintained GUI tool based on AUNaseef's CLI tool.
+- **ProtonUp-Qt** is a community-maintained GUI tool based on AUNaseef's CLI tool.
 The app allows downloading Proton versions for Steam, and WINE versions for Lutris.
 It will automatically put each of these compatibility layer versions in the correct location to be found by Steam and Lutris respectively.
 The ProtonUp-Qt Github repository can be found [here](https://github.com/DavidoTek/ProtonUp-Qt).

 #### Install Protonup